kamejosh/owlbear-hp-tracker/FEATURES_BUGS.md

 ## Bugs

 + When flipping a Token the Shapes and Texts need to be toggled to be in the right position
++ entering just - in text inputs for numbers deletes the minus because -1 * 0 is 0

 ## Feature Ideas